fahmifahim/linux-daily/linux-admin-lpic1.md

 The following is a partial list of the used files, terms and utilities:
 - /usr/share/zoneinfo/
+  - In this directory you will find information on the various regions and time zones available.
+  - The files within this hierarchy can be symlinked to `/etc/localtime`.
 - /etc/timezone
 - /etc/localtime
+  - `/etc/localtime` file, which can be an actual file or a symbolic link, is used to indicate the local time zone.
 - /etc/ntp.conf
 - /etc/chrony.conf
 - date